Learn how to use liming wax to create a beautiful lime washed finish. I’ve shared this with a coffee table makeover.

 How do you lime wash wood?

-Liming wax has to penetrate the wood to the grain so before you apply it you need to remove the top layer of sealer.
-Since lime wax sits in the wood grain and not on top, it works (or shows up) best on wood with a heavy or large wood grain.
+Liming wax (limed wax, lime wax, etc.) is meant to sit in the wood grain.
+This means that before you apply it, you need to remove the sealer and or finish until your reach the open wood grain.
+Basically, it’s best to apply it to raw wood, but not necessary (keep reading).
+Since limed wax sits in the wood grain and not on top, it works (or shows up) best on wood with a heavy or large wood grain.

 If you are looking for a very prominent lime wash finish, make sure you use this liming wax on oak wood.